LittleBigBug/sm-builder/README.md

 [![Build Status](https://travis-ci.org/splewis/sm-builder.svg?branch=master)](https://travis-ci.org/splewis/sm-builder)

 **This is still very much a work in progress.
 Don't try to use it unless you want to contribute to its development.
-Currently, this only targets python2 and unix-like systems**
+Currently, this only targets unix-like systems**

 **smbuilder** is a build/package tool for managing SourceMod plugins and servers.
 It works as a command-line tool that:
 - reads a configuration file